Study load

 Be supported through your studies with services tailored to the online learning environment.
 Federation University Online personalises support for every student, accessible at every stage of your study journey.

-- Study and assignment resources to help you get the most out of each course and submit high quality assessments.
+• Study and assignment resources to help you get the most out of each unit and submit high quality assessments.

 Flexible study requires flexible support – discover the services available to you so you can go further.